td511/Caesar-and-Vigenere-Decipher/README.md

 # Caesar-and-Vigenere-Decipher
-code and decode Caesar and Vigenere Cipher using Python
+Decoding and coding Caesar and Vigenere Cipher using Python.